Mullesso/media-monitoring-system-meltwater-clone/README.md

 ## Features

-The current version of the media monitoring dashboard has been streamlined to prioritise ease of use and reliability.
-It focuses on a single source of news, uses a robust multi‑stage scraper and presents results in a clean, Clippings‑style interface:

-* **Google News RSS search** – the app retrieves articles from the public [Google News RSS](https://news.google.com/rss) feed for any keyword or phrase.
-You can restrict results to UK sources by enabling the “UK coverage only” toggle on the home page.
-Internally this sets the appropriate `hl=en-GB`, `gl=GB` and `ceid=GB:en` parameters on the RSS request.
-The RSS format allows advanced operators such as `site:` and `when:`【168391965472992†L183-L223】.
-For example, entering `site:reuters.com AI startups` searches for “AI startups” articles on Reuters only, while `When:1d Beyonce` finds stories about Beyoncé from the past day.
-See Google’s operator reference for more ideas.
+This release focuses on simplicity and polish while adding deeper insights and professional report generation.
+Key features include:

+* **Single search bar with UK toggle** – a streamlined interface lets you type a topic, brand or person into one box and optionally restrict coverage to UK publications.
+Under the hood the app queries the public [Google News RSS](https://news.google.com/rss) feed.
+You can still employ advanced operators such as `site:` and `when:`【168391965472992†L183-L223】 to target specific outlets or date ranges.

-* **Full‑text scraping** – when the RSS feed does not contain the article body, the app downloads each page and extracts the main content using a series of extractors.
-It first uses **newspaper3k**, falls back to **goose3** when necessary【275271027204652†L203-L371】 and finally applies **readability‑lxml** with BeautifulSoup【842996678366491†L94-L126】.
-This multi‑stage approach maximises the chance of obtaining readable text.
+* **Robust full‑text scraping** – when RSS entries lack article bodies, the app retrieves the full page and extracts the main content using **newspaper3k**, **goose3** and **readability‑lxml** in succession【275271027204652†L203-L371】【842996678366491†L94-L126】.
+  This multi‑extractor approach ensures that most articles are readable.

-* **Relevance and authority scoring** – each article receives a recency score (fresh stories within seven days score highest) and a source credibility score based on a curated list of reputable outlets.
-The News Literacy Project advises evaluating news sources based on standards, transparency and corrections policies【559532761496453†L84-L109】; outlets like Reuters and the BBC score highest in our heuristic.
+* **Relevance and authority scoring** – each story is scored for recency (newer stories score higher) and source credibility.
+The scoring guidelines are inspired by the News Literacy Project’s recommendations on evaluating standards, transparency and corrections policies【559532761496453†L84-L109】.

-* **Clean Streamlit dashboard** – the interface features a single search bar inspired by the Clippings design.
-Enter a topic, brand or person, enable UK coverage if desired, and click *Search*.
-Results are displayed in expandable cards that show the headline, publication date, recency and authority scores, a short excerpt and a link to the full article.

-* **Optional domain filtering via search syntax** – rather than exposing a separate domain input, you can restrict results to specific outlets by including their domains directly in the search query using the `site:` operator (e.g., `site:bloomberg.com mergers and acquisitions`).
-If you wish to search multiple outlets, separate them with spaces (e.g., `site:reuters.com site:ft.com fintech`).
-Behind the scenes the app uses the Google News RSS feed with your exact search string, so all standard operators are available【168391965472992†L183-L223】.

-All results are deduplicated, scraped, scored and presented together.
-The application no longer depends on external API keys, making setup much simpler.
-* **Full‑text scraping** – when an API does not provide full article text, the app downloads the page and extracts the main body using a series of
-  fallbacks:

-  * **newspaper3k** – a widely used content extractor based on lxml’s HTML cleaner.
-It works on many mainstream news sites but may fail on some layouts or when sites block scrapers.
-  * **goose3** – an Apache‑licensed extractor that returns the main body,
-    metadata and images【275271027204652†L203-L371】.
-It serves as a second attempt when newspaper3k does not return text.
-  * **readability‑lxml** – a Python port of the Readability algorithm that extracts the main content from any web page【842996678366491†L94-L126】.
-As a final fallback, the app uses readability and then converts the HTML to plain text using BeautifulSoup.
-This ensures that most articles have at least some extracted text.

-  Articles retrieved from The Guardian API already include the body text (via the `show-fields=body` filter【555774334167872†L49-L53】) and therefore bypass scraping.
-* **Relevance and authority scoring** – each article receives a recency score (fresh stories within seven days score highest) and a source credibility score based on a hand‑curated list of reputable news outlets.
-The News Literacy Project suggests looking for standards, transparency and accountability when vetting a news source【559532761496453†L84-L109】; sources such as Reuters, the Associated Press and the BBC rank highest.
-* **Clean Streamlit dashboard** – results are presented in expandable cards inspired by the Clippings design.
-Each card shows the headline, publication date and scores, along with a short excerpt and a link to the full article.
-* **Single search bar** – simply enter a topic, brand or person into the search field on the home page.
-There is no sidebar or slider.
-Click *Search* to fetch up to 20 articles.
-* **Domain filtering via search syntax** – you can focus on particular outlets by using the `site:` operator directly in your search query, e.g.
-  `site:ft.com mergers` or `site:reuters.com site:bloomberg.com fintech`.
-All
-  Google News operators are supported【168391965472992†L183-L223】.
-There is no longer a separate sidebar field for domains, making the interface cleaner.

-* **No API keys required** – the simplified application relies solely on publicly available Google News RSS feeds.
-You do not need to register or supply any API keys.
+* **Sentiment analysis** – a lightweight sentiment model (VADER) analyses each article’s text.
+VADER is a lexicon‑ and rule‑based sentiment analyser designed for social media and general text; it produces a compound score from ‑1 (very negative) to 1 (very positive)【126899030742881†L284-L304】.
+  We convert this score into *positive*, *neutral* or *negative* labels and display them alongside each article.
+Sentiment can also be optionally included in the generated PDF.

+* **Tier classification** – publications are grouped into **Top**, **Mid** and **Trade/Industry** tiers based on their editorial reputation and scope.
+Major global outlets like Reuters and the Financial Times comprise the Top tier; national papers such as The Times and The Telegraph fall into Mid; and specialist titles like Mining Weekly and Energy Voice are grouped under Trade.
+Blogs and unknown sources are excluded from reports to maintain quality.

+* **Interactive selection and PDF report** – after performing a search, results are displayed in expandable cards with checkboxes.
+You can choose which articles to include in a professionally styled PDF report.
+  The report reproduces the layout of the provided Word template: a striking header image, a grey “Press Coverage” bar, the current date and logo, grouped tables for each tier and a footer with contact icons.
+Reports are generated on demand via ReportLab and offered as downloads.
+A toggle lets you include the sentiment column in the report if desired.

+* **No API keys required** – all data is sourced from public RSS feeds, so there are no secrets to manage.
+Installation and deployment are straightforward.

 ## Getting started locally